 3. Limited visibility into campaign progress

-Asana offers task lists and timelines, but they often fall short when managing, multichannel marketing campaigns.
+Asana offers task lists and timelines, but they often fall short when managing multichannel marketing campaigns.
 There’s no easy way to see which campaigns are live, which assets are still in production, or how workloads are distributed across teams.

 Marketers need clarity across multiple dimensions.
 Generic task boards simply don’t offer that level of strategic oversight.
-Modern marketing tools fill this gap with dynamic dashboards, and campaign-centric views that show exactly where things stand.
+Modern marketing tools fill this gap with dynamic dashboards and campaign-centric views that show exactly where things stand.

 4. Cost becomes a barrier as teams scale